Itay-Saig/Automatic-Spell-Checker/README.md

 - Sentence generation based on learned models.
 - Smoothing for unseen n-grams.
 - Evaluation of sentence likelihood in context.

+## :open_file_folder: File Descriptions
+Here’s a brief explanation of the key files in this repository:

+#### 1. **error_tables.py**
+This file contains pre-defined confusion matrices that represent common spelling mistakes.
+These matrices are a key component in the noisy channel model, as they quantify the likelihood of one character being mistakenly substituted, inserted, deleted or transposed into another.

+#### 2. **spell_checker.py**
+This is the core file of the project.
+It implements the `SpellChecker` class, which combines the Noisy Channel Model with the language model and error matrices to correct spelling mistakes.
+It includes methods to add language models and error tables, perform spell checking and evaluate text.

+#### 3. **text_utils.py**
+This file contains utility functions to handle and normalize text data.
+It includes functions to clean, tokenize and normalize sentences, which are crucial for pre-processing input text before it is passed to the spell checker.

+#### 4. **main.py**
+The entry point for running the spell checker.
+This file provides a user-friendly interface to load the language model, error tables, and perform spell checking on input text.
+It demonstrates how to integrate the various components of the spell checker.

+#### 5. **requirements.txt**
+This file lists all the Python dependencies required to run the project.
+It ensures that all necessary libraries are installed for successful execution of the spell checker.

 ## :computer: Usage
 To use the spell checker: